Training

 Eliminate other sources of stress

 You should also ensure that your cat is not stressed out.
 This could lead to trouble defecating and urinating in the right place.
-If you feel that your other cat is causing problems and leading to stress for your cat, you will need to address this.
+If you feel that your other cat is causing problems and leading to stress for your kitten, you'll need to address this.

 Help develop pleasant associations